Magic-Phono/.github/DOOM.md

 - An SD-card with of at least 1 GiB in size
 - A USB key formatted to FAT32

-## Prepare your player
+## Prepare your player with Magic Phono Loader

-Magic Phono works by toggling a boot flag in non-volatile memory to allow booting firmware from an SD-card.
+Magic Phono Loader works by toggling a boot flag in non-volatile memory to allow booting firmware from an SD-card.

 If no bootable SD-card is present the CDJ-3000 will continue booting from internal firmware as usual.